Soyhuce/next-ide-helper/README.md

 }
 ```

-If your model does not define a custom builder, `next-ide-helper:models` will create fake classes in `_ide_models.php` with the docblock to provides auto-completion.
+If your model does not define a custom builder, `next-ide-helper:models` will create fake classes in `_ide_models.php` with the docblocks to provides auto-completion.

 ### Scopes